 If you have sustained injuries in a rear-end semi truck accident, contact a personal injury attorney today.
 Our lawyers are standing by and ready to discuss your legal options and help you get on your way to recovery.

-Common Rear Ended by Semi Truck Accident Injuries
+Common Injuries Caused by Being Rear Ended by Semi Truck

 If you have been rear ended by a semi truck, there is a high likelihood that you have sustained significant injuries.
 Due to the size of a semi truck and the magnitude of force exerted in a semi truck collision, injuries are often extensive and unavoidable.
 Common injuries sustained by victims in a semi truck accident include: